- Doctors & Departments

 - Conditions & Advice

 The programs and clinics in the Department of Pediatric Urology are designed to meet the unique needs of children, teens and young adults who have a pediatric urologic condition.
 Experts from multiple departments work together in these programs and clinics to help our patients and families learn about and manage their health.

-Children’s Colorado is the only hospital in the Rocky Mountain Region with a dedicated staff of specialists treating tumors of the kidney, bladder, pelvis and testicles.
+Children’s Colorado is the only hospital in the Rocky Mountain Region with a dedicated staff of specialists that treat tumors of the kidney, bladder, pelvis and testicles.
 The pediatric specialists from the Department of Pediatric Urology and the Center for Cancer and Blood Disorders work together to provide care from diagnosis to surgical treatment for every patient.

-As the only pediatric colorectal program in the western United States, this Program combines the expertise of pediatric surgeons and pediatric urologists.
+As the only pediatric colorectal program in the western United States, this program combines the expertise of pediatric surgeons and pediatric urologists.
 All physicians are board-certified and trained to care for anorectal malformations in children.

 This specialized sexual development clinic brings together experts in endocrinology, psychology, adolescent gynecology, urology and genetics.
 The team works together in providing evaluations, medical management, counseling, support and education to families affected by a disorder of sexual development (DSD).
 In association with the Clinic, the Department of Pediatric Urology runs a parent and patient support group.

 The Stone Center provides kids with bladder and kidney stones treatment.
 The Center combines the expertise of pediatric urologists and the extensive knowledge of pediatric nutritionists and pediatric nephrologists.